daeks-archive/Codiad-AutoUpdate/README.md

 # WARNING

-It is tested on Ubuntu 12.04 with Apache 2 but may mess up your system.
+It is tested on Ubuntu 12.04 with Apache 2.2 and Windows 2008R2 with Apache 2.4 but may mess up your system.
 All files during the upgrade are stored at /backup if there is some failure.